 Current management of food allergy includes avoidance only if proven food allergen, nutritionist counseling, growth monitoring, and EpiPen for anaphylaxis.

 Anti-IgE (omalizumab) treatment can raise thresholds for food allergic reactions in most patients.
 However, 25% of patients do not respond.

 Chinese medicine formula FAHF-2

+Food allergy herbal formula (FAHF-2) contains 9 herbs and is currently in trials.
 Traditional Chinese medicine formula FAHF-2 stops peanut-induced anaphylaxis in mice, and human trials are currently underway at Mount Sinai medical center.

 Immunotherapy for peanut: previous injection IT worked but there were a lot of reactions.
 Now efforts are directed toward oral or sublingual immunotherapy.
 Allergists are also looking at rectal administration of attenuated peanut allergen.